Kazuo Yamazaki: Return To NJPW (1985–1988)

 He rejoined New Japan in 1985 as a junior heavyweight.
 Despite this, he found more success in tag teams in 1987, winning the IWGP Tag Team Championship with one of his mentors, Yoshiaki Fujiwara.

 Newborn UWF (1988–1990)

 In 1988, however, the UWF was reconstituted as Newborn UWF and Yamazaki joined it, and stayed there until it folded in December 1990.
+During this time, he moved up to heavyweight.

 UWF International (1991–1995)

 In May 1991, Yamazaki joined UWF International.
 In UWF International, he supported Nobuhiko Takada, but after being overlooked several times for shots at Takada's UWFI World Heavyweight championship, he decided to quit and return to New Japan on his own in July 1995.

 Return To NJPW (1995–2000)

 During the New Japan vs. UWFI feud in 1995-1996, Yamazaki participated on New Japan's side, but mostly as a behind-the-scenes supporter, training Yuji Nagata and Tokimitsu Ishizawa (Kendo Ka Shin) in the use of the shoot-style.
 He won two more IWGP Tag Team Championships, first with Takashi Iizuka in June 1996 and with Kensuke Sasaki in August 1997.
 In 1998, he participated in the G1 Climax tournament, defeating Tatsumi Fujinami, Kensuke Sasaki, and Masahiro Chono, before losing to Shinya Hashimoto in the finals.
 Yamazaki retired from in-ring competition on January 4, 2000, losing to his student Yuji Nagata as his final opponent.